datagrok-ai/public/help/develop/help-pages/help-pages.md

 ---

 title: Contribute docs
+pagination_prev: null
 ---

 ## Markdown and GitActions

+We write our technical documentation using [GitHub-flavored Markdown](https://github.github.com/gfm/) syntax.
 The source code and READMEs are in our [public repository on GitHub](https://github.com/datagrok-ai/public/tree/master).
-We have implemented a GitHub Actions workflow that is triggered by any commit made to the help directory.
-To set up the environment and learn about our GitHub policy, read the [GitHub workflow page](github-workflow.mdx).

-We write our technical documentation using [GitHub-flavored Markdown](https://github.github.com/gfm/) syntax.
 For our wiki, we use [Docusaurus](https://docusaurus.io/), which converts [GitHub Flavored Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) into HTML.
 For basic information about writing in Docusaurus Markdown, see our [Markdown writing guide](markdown.md).
+To set up the environment and learn about our GitHub policy, see the [GitHub workflow page](github-workflow.mdx).

 ## How we think about documentation

 Good documentation is clear, simple, and complete.
 To help you write clearly and concisely, we've created a [writing style guide](writing-style.md).
 We also follow these principles:

 * Every page is page one.
 This means users can fully understand a topic and achieve their objectives by reading a single page.
 To follow this principle, you should provide comprehensive information, clear explanations, and relevant examples within each page.
-To avoid creating lengthy, overwhelming documents, we leverage [plain language](writing-guide.md) and [Docusaurus Markdown features](markdown.md#content).
+To avoid creating lengthy, overwhelming documents, we leverage [plain language](writing-style.md) and [Docusaurus Markdown features](markdown.md#content).
 * How-To pages are reserved for complex multi-step processes that require long, detailed explanations.
 For simpler tasks, such as launching a tool from the **Top Menu**, we use the [details feauture](markdown.md/#content) or write them out in a single sentence.
 This ensures that users can quickly grasp and execute the task without needing to switch between different pages.
 * Rather than creating separate tutorial documents, we incorporate tutorials directly into the Datagrok platform by coding them.
 We then link to these tutorials within our documents as needed.
 For example, [here's a cheminformatics tutorial](https://public.datagrok.ai/apps/tutorials/Tutorials/Cheminformatics/VirtualScreening).
 The same approach applies to code samples like scripts and functions.
 * Reference pages primarily serve as lookup resources and often present information in table format.
 [Supported file formats](../../access/files/supported-formats.md) is a good example.